AaronZyLee/docs/docs/sdk/storage/fragments/ios/transfer-utility.md

 ## Managing Transfers When an App Restarts

 When an app that has initiated a transfer restarts (if it has been terminated by the system and not force-closed), it is possible that the transfer may still be in progress or completed.
 Tasks for uploads, downloads and multipart uploads can be monitored with progress and completion handlers.
 In the code below accessing the default instance of the Transfer Utility has a completion handler which is run once the recovery process has completed.
-Any network operations which were still running and were persisted by Transfer Utility are restored and once the completion hander is run it is ready to attach handlers for progress and completion.
+Any network operations which were still running and were persisted by Transfer Utility are restored.
+Once the completion hander is done it is ready to attach handlers for progress and completion.

 ```swift